Divisions Property and the Matrimonial Home

 - In Futia v Futia, the court gave a greater share of the matrimonial home to an abusive husband because the marriage only lasted for 2 years.
-The court affirmed that conduct is not to be considered in the division of assets.

 (f) A written agreement between the spouses that is not a domestic K